floydhub/floyd-docs/docs/faqs/installation.md

 ### Using sudo to install floyd-cli

+Try this if you see a permission error, such as `Permission denied` or `Access is denied`.
 If you are not using virtualenv and you are installing `floyd-cli` globally you may need to use `sudo`:

 ```bash
 sudo pip install -U floyd-cli